 80 Wythe Avenue, 718-460-8004

 Are you thankful you made it out of (insert hometown here)?
 Celebrate by having a Very Brooklyn Thanksgiving at Reynard, a stunning space in the Wythe Hotel, a former factory.
 Reynard offers a three-course meal from 12 to 8pm.
-Highlights include apple and sunchoke salad, whole wood roasted cauliflower, and a choice of wood-kissed turkey, rib of beef, or coal-roasted honeynut squash, along with plentiful sides.
-Finish with chocolate budino or apple pie.
+Highlights from last year's menu include apple and sunchoke salad, whole wood roasted cauliflower, and a choice of wood-kissed turkey, rib of beef, or coal-roasted honeynut squash, along with plentiful sides.
+Finish with traditional desserts with a spin.
 Cost is $95 per person and children 12 and under are $52.
 As a note, service is included in the price.
-Call for reservations.
+Call for reservations and updated menu.

 RELATED: Macy's Thanksgiving Day Parade 2017: Where to Watch, What's New